- CLASS: Aves (Birds)

 Vultures try to attract a mate by soaring in the sky around each other.
 The male shows off his flying skills by almost touching the female’s wing tip as he flies by to impress her.
 Normally, vultures are social birds that hunt in flocks, but when it comes to starting a family, they pair for life.
 Old World vultures make a nest in an overhung ledge, rocky crag, or tree, constructed with sticks and perhaps lined with grass.
 New World vultures don’t bother with nest making at all and merely lay their egg(s) in a cave or under a rocky overhang, on the ground under bushes or rock piles, or in tree hollows or fallen logs.

-The mother vulture lays one egg, typically, if she is one of the larger species, two eggs if she is one of the smaller vulture species.
+The mother vulture lays one egg, typically, if she is one of the larger vultures, two eggs if she is one of the smaller vultures.
 Both parents work as a team to incubate and feed the chicks.
 Of course, chicks don’t drink milk; instead, the parent regurgitates meat into the chick’s mouth to feed it.